NoahBres/LearnRoadRunner/docs/advanced.md

 // Example:

 drive.trajectoryBuilder(startPose, false)
-  .splineTo(new Vector2d(30, 30), 0,                  // This spline is limited to 15 in/s
+  .splineTo(new Vector2d(30, 30), 0,                  // This spline is limited to 15 in/s and will be slower
     new MinVelocityConstraint(Arrays.asList(
       new AngularVelocityConstraint(DriveConstants.MAX_ANG_VEL),
       new MecanumVelocityConstraint(15, DriveConstants.TRACK_WIDTH)